ghseeli/ghseeli.github.io/_posts/papers/2021-12-15-dens-nests-loehr-warrington-conjecture.md

 Here we obtain a combinatorial formula for symmetric functions given by a class of Catalanimals that includes the Schur Catalanimals.
-Our formula is expressed as a weighted sum of LLT polynomials, with terms indexed by configurations of nested lattice paths called /nests/, having endpoints and bounding constraints controlled by data called a /den/.
+Our formula is expressed as a weighted sum of LLT polynomials, with terms indexed by configurations of nested lattice paths called *nests*, having endpoints and bounding constraints controlled by data called a *den*.

 Applied to Schur Catalanimals for the alphabets \\(X^{m,1}\\) with \\(n=1\\), our `nests in a den' formula proves the combinatorial formula